simonfelding/reddit-citations-to-RIS-format/README.md

-# convert reddit citations to RIS format
+# convert reddit citations to bibtex format
-Finds "(reddit.com/r/subforum/)" urls in word document and generates a RIS file to import, in order to properly cite reddit posts.
+Finds "(reddit.com/r/subforum/)" urls in word document and generates a bibtex file to import, in order to properly cite reddit posts.
 Useful for example for paperpile.com, but zotero and so on should work fine too.

 # to do: